gowtham3105/election-website/election-website/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Please Run The allow Test server To see all features.
+Find the steps to set up the testserver below
 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />